JaimeStill/PatternsAndPractices/05-di-and-middleware.md

 * `ConfigureServices(IServiceCollection services)` - Configures application services via dependency injection
 * `Configure(IApplicationBuilder app)` - Configure's the app's request processing (middleware) pipeline

-This section will cover the concepts of both Dependency Injection and Middleware in the context of <span>ASP.NET</span> Core.
+This article will cover the concepts of both Dependency Injection and Middleware in the context of <span>ASP.NET</span> Core.

 ## [Dependency Injection](#dependency-injection-and-middleware)